Error-331/code_tests/docs/bible/links.md

 An Eye on Eternity - August 20 (How come a person can say that he believes in God, who loves everybody, and think about murder? even the murder of the enemy?; Remember about eternal life ahead);

 The Future - August 21 (Those who deliberately stiffen their necks in unbelief close their ears to the words of everlasting life);

+The Truth in Love - August 22 (Father, help me to always speak the truth in love; Tell the lost about sin and the consequences);